abdulsamie10/EmojifyAI/README.md

   5. `pandas`
   6. `re`
   7. `streamlit`

+### Install Requirements
+To install all the requirement of the project, simply type:
+`pip install -r requirements.txt`

 #### You can install these dependencies using pip:
 ```pip install transformers torch nltk numpy pandas```